mjosaarinen/lwsha_isa/README.md

 We have:

 *	[rv32_sha256.c](rv32_sha256.c) is an implementation of the SHA2-224/256
-	compression function on RV32 -- the RV64 implementation is probably equivalent.
+	compression function on RV32 (the RV64 implementation is probably equivalent).
 *	[rv64_sha512.c](rv32_sha512.c) is an implementation of the SHA2-384/512
 	compression function on RV64.